-- (4) The constituency registrar shall give written notice to the appellant of the day and place appointed for the hearing. - (5) A notice of appeal shall be accompanied by the sum of fifty dollars as a deposit. - (6) The appellant may withdraw his appeal on written notice to the constituency registrar and- - (a) if the objection has been set down in terms of subsection (3) for hearing, the constituency registrar shall notify the designated magistrate of such withdrawal; and - (b) the sum deposited in terms of subsection (5) shall be forfeited and the money paid into the Consolidated Revenue Fund unless the constituency registrar is satisfied that there was good reason for the appeal and the withdrawal thereof and has authorized the refund of such sum.
+- (ii) the designated magistrate shall appoint a day and place for the hearing, the day so appointed being not more than thirty days after the date of receipt of the notice of appeal. - (4) The constituency registrar shall give written notice to the appellant of the day and place appointed for the hearing. - (5) A notice of appeal shall be accompanied by the sum of fifty dollars as a deposit. - (6) The appellant may withdraw his appeal on written notice to the constituency registrar and- - (a) if the objection has been set down in terms of subsection (3) for hearing, the constituency registrar shall notify the designated magistrate of such withdrawal; and - (b) the sum deposited in terms of subsection (5) shall be forfeited and paid into the Consolidated Revenue Fund unless the constituency registrar is satisfied that there was good reason for the appeal and the withdrawal thereof and has authorized the refund of such sum.

-26 Objections by voters
+Objections by

-- (1) A voter may object to the retention of any name on the voters roll of the constituency in which he himself is registered. - (2) An objection in terms of subsection (1) shall be- - (a) in writing, setting forth the grounds of the objection; and - (b) lodged in duplicate with the constituency registrar; and - (c) accompanied by the prescribed deposit. - (3) If an objection in terms of subsection (1) is lodged- - (a) the constituency registrar shall forthwith set down the objection for hearing before a designated magistrate of the province in which the person to whom the objection relates resides; and - (b) the designated magistrate shall appoint a day and place for the hearing, the day so appointed being not more than thirty days after the date of lodging of the objection. - (4) The constituency registrar shall- - (a) give written notice to the person lodging the objection and to the person to whom the objection relates of the day and place appointed for the hearing; and - (b) send with such notice to the person to whom the objection relates a copy of the objection, setting forth the grounds thereof. - (5) Notwithstanding anything in this section, if the constituency registrar receives an objection in terms of subsection (1) during the period of thirty days immediately prior to the polling day of first polling day, as the case may be, fixed for an election in the constituency in which the person to whom the objection relates is registered, he shall take no action on such objection until after the close of the polling day or last polling day, as the case may be. - (6) A voter who has objected in terms of this section may withdraw his objection on written notice to the constituency registrar and- - the constituency registrar shall notify the person to whom the objection relates and the designated magistrate of such withdrawal; and - (b) the sum deposited in terms of paragraph (c) of subsection (2) shall be forfeited to the Consolidated Revenue Fund unless the constituency registrar is satisfied that there was good reason for the objection and the withdrawal thereof and has authorized the refund of such sum; and
+- 17. (1) A voter may object to the retention of any name on the voters roll of the constituency in which he himself is registered. - (2) An objection in terms of subsection (1) shall be- - (a) in writing, setting forth the grounds of the objection; and - (b) lodged in duplicate with the constituency registrar; and - (c) accompanied by the prescribed deposit. - (3) If an objection in terms of subsection (1) is lodged- - (a) the constituency registrar shall forthwith set down the objection for hearing before a designated magistrate of the province in which the person to whom the objection relates resides; and - (b) the designated magistrate shall appoint a day and place for the hearing, the day so appointed being not more than thirty days after the date of lodging of the objection. - (4) The constituency registrar shall- - (a) give written notice to the person lodging the objection and to the person to whom the objection relates of the day and place appointed for the hearing; and - (b) send with such notice to the person to whom the objection relates a copy of the objection, setting forth the grounds thereof. - (5) Notwithstanding anything contained in this section, if the constituency registrar receives an objection in terms of subsection (1) during the period of thirty days immediately prior to the polling day or first polling day, as the case may be, fixed for an election in the constituency in which the person to whom the objection relates is registered, he shall take no action on such objection until after the close of the polling day or last polling day, as the case may be.